L293D Motor Driver Shield for Arduino

 Driving DC Motors.

 This motor shield can drive DC motors having voltages between 4.5 to 25V.
-We are using DC Motors that are rated for 9V.
+The DC Motors I am using are rated at 9V.
 So, we will connect external 9V power supply to the EXT_PWR terminal.

 The motor is connected to any of M1, M2, M3 or M4 motor terminals.
 In this case, Arduino pin11 for M1, pin3 for M2, pin5 for M3, pin6 for M4 and pins 4, 7, 8 and 12 are all in use.